HIV related Neuropathy

 •Friedreich’s ataxia

-•Diseases that affect the whole body (systemic or metabolic disorders) such as:
+•Diseases that affect the whole body (systemic or metabolic disorders)

 •Cancer